standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Oh, thank you, Mr. Merry,” said Mr Burgess, coming to the table, and taking up the sugar tongs.
 “I had no idea of the time.
-But boys do not hurt {16}by a little waiting; that is true.
+But boys do not hurt by a little waiting; that is true.
 Adams, just see if my paper is in the hall.”

 Adams obeyed with a feeling of respect for